 - click here for Queensland specific info or lodge online now,

 - select Western Australia or make a claim here.

 Safety on construction sites in Australia has come a long way in the past ten years.
 Reports from leading authorities and government organisations show that injuries on site have decreased significantly.
 However, construction sites are still very dangerous places, and accidents still happen.

 If you’ve been injured, then you could be entitled to compensation.
-The specialist construction lawyers at Millner and Knight can help you make a No win, No Payment construction site compensation claim.
+The specialist WorkCover lawyers at Millner and Knight can help you make a successful construction site compensation claim.

 Employees must have their wits about them at all times as there are many hazards on construction sites that can cause injury.
 Some of the most common causes of injury include: